Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Analysis and Results

 To evaluate the bispectra from our simulations, we use the publicly available {\tt BiFFT} package \citep{Watkinson_2017}, which employs a Fourier transform based technique \citep[as described in ][]{Scoccimarro_2015,Sefusatti_2016} much faster rather than the more traditional approach of counting individual triangles, while still providing consistent results.
 Following \citet{Majumdar_2020}, we normalize $b_{\rm 21cm} (\mathbf{k_1},\mathbf{k_2},\mathbf{k_3})$ as $B_{\rm 21cm} (\mathbf{k_1},\mathbf{k_2},\mathbf{k_3}) = k_2^3 k_3^3/ (2 \pi^2)^2 b_{\rm 21cm} (\mathbf{k_1},\mathbf{k_2},\mathbf{k_3})$.

 As done in Figure~\ref{fig:powerspectra}, we focus on wave numbers between $0.15 \leq k \leq 2 h~\rm cMpc^{-1}$ and show only two of the five F\&P averages for the sake of visual clarity.
 Further, we consider only two reference cases: \begin{itemize} \item \textbf{Equilateral triangles} ($B_{\rm equi}$): Here we set $k_1 = k_2 = k_3 = k$, where $k$ goes from 0.15 to $2~h~\rm cMpc^{-1}$.
 This allows us to explore the non-Gaussian features of the signal across various physical scales.
 The results are shown in Figure~\ref{fig:equi_bispectra}, with the same colours and linestyles as Figure~\ref{fig:powerspectra}.
 We note that the F\&P averages are a close match to the ensemble average across all redshifts.
 The apparent large deviations seen at some wave modes of the F\&P average in comparison to the ensemble average (lower panels of Figure~\ref{fig:equi_bispectra}) arise because at those scales the bispectra approach 0.
 The normalisation by the ensemble average thus exaggerates the small differences significantly. \citet{Giri_2023} carried out a similar analysis for $z = 9$ (corresponding to $\langle x_{\rm HI} \rangle = 0.8$ in their simulations), and found the F\&P averages to be a close match to the ensemble average for $k > 0.1~h~\rm cMpc^{-1}$.
-Thus our results are consistent with their conclusions. \item \textbf{Isosceles triangles} ($B_{\rm isoc}$): We set $k_1 = k_2 = k = 0.2~h~\rm cMpc^{-1} \neq k_3$ to explore large physical scales more thoroughly.
+Thus our results are consistent with their conclusions.
+We also quantify the improvement on using the F\&P method for $B_{\rm equi}$ in Appendix~\ref{sec:bequi_improve}, using the methodology of Section~\ref{sec:improve}, considering all our F\&P pair averages. \item \textbf{Isosceles triangles} ($B_{\rm isoc}$): We set $k_1 = k_2 = k = 0.2~h~\rm cMpc^{-1} \neq k_3$ to explore large physical scales more thoroughly.
 We plot $B_{\rm isoc}$ versus the opening angle between the vectors $\mathbf{k}_1$ and $\mathbf{k}_2$ given as $\theta = \mathrm{cos}^{-1} (\mathbf{k}_1 \cdot \mathbf{k}_2 /(k_1 k_2))$ in Figure~\ref{fig:isoc_bispectra}, with the same colours and linestyles as Figure~\ref{fig:powerspectra}.
 As expected, the GIC simulations show large sample variance, which reduces with decreasing redshift.
 However, the F\&P averages are an even closer match to the ensemble average as compared to the GIC simulations, and thus continue to provide an improvement across all four of the redshift bins used.
 Similarly to what observed for $B_{\rm equi}$, the large deviations seen at some scales at $z = 10$ are due to $B_{\rm isoc}$ approaching 0. \end{itemize}

 We also repeat the process for other $B_{\rm isoc}$, by varying $k_1 = k_2 = k$ from 0.15 to 1.5 $h~\rm cMpc^{-1}$, and find that the trends hold across all physical scales.
 This is an interesting result, as it provides a useful statistic for modelling the 21-cm signal using F\&P averages at redshifts with $\langle x_{\rm HI} \rangle \leq 0.9$.
 It thus works well for comparing with observations too, as at these redshifts the bispectrum is a more useful statistic than the power spectrum.